GluuFederation/oxd-rp-certification/README.md

 oxd.server.host=localhost      (OXD server's host) oxd.server.port=8099           (OXD server's port) oxd.server.email=<your_email>  (an email address)

+oxd.server.op-host=<the RP server's URL>/gluu   (the FQDN that you had set in conf.py file.
+For example: https://vnik2.gluu.info:8080/gluu/)
 ````

 Given that your OXD server is already installed and running, execute: